 When you use ControlD, we keep the following data associated with your account:

-- Timestamp of your last activity in the control panel or apps
+- Timestamp of your last activity in the dashboard or apps

 - Your source IP address which is required to make ControlD work

 Unlike a VPN, ControlD operates at the DNS layer, which means there is no way for you to supply your authentication credentials along with the request.
 In order for the DNS server to know who you are, so it can apply the correct rules, the only anchor we have is the source IP the request came from.
 This requirement is mitigated if you're using DNS-over-HTTPS or DNS-over-TLS resolvers.
 However, your source IP is still needed when communicating with our transparent proxies as it must be known to our firewall so access can be granted.

 3.2 Privacy Implications